churchillcui/ads_retail/index.md

 ## Background and motivation

-As the world's largest economy by nominal GDP and net wealth, United States has been famous for its prosperous retail industry over decades.
-Many retailers in the United States have earned their reputations all over the world, such as Walmart, etc. Among all the job positions, retail sales managers play a key role in the company, since such competitative industry has been putting consecutively high expectations for them to adjust for rapid social innovation and keep the company's retail sales moving in the right direction.
+As the world's largest economy by nominal GDP and net wealth, the United States has been famous for its prosperous retail industry over decades.
+Many retailers in the United States have earned their reputations all over the world, such as Walmart, Target, etc. Among all the job positions, retail sales managers play a key role in the company, since such a competitive industry has been putting consecutively high expectations for them to adjust for rapid social innovation and keep the company's retail sales moving in the right direction.
 As sales managers, they are likely to be interested in not only getting prepared for the future sales, but also balancing the online and offline sales, as e-commerce concept is getting more and more popular in recent years.
-Many questions arise from them everyday: What are the factors that affect offline sales?
+Many questions arise from them every day: What are the factors that affect offline sales?
 Can we predict future sales?
 How do nationwide economic events affect the whole retail industry?
 What's new in this e-commerce era?

 <img src="images/sales_cartoon.png" alt="sales manager cartoon" class = "ct" width = "80%">

 These hard problems arose from retail sales managers call for a more systematic and scientific approach to model different sales types with potential influential factors.
 Unfortunately, there has been a gap between the need of sales managers and retail sales data for a long time.
-To cover such gap, we conducted this data science project using retail sales data, trying to provide comprehensive advice for retail sales managers.
+To cover the gap, we conducted this data science project using retail sales data, trying to provide comprehensive advice for retail sales managers.

 ## Objective